 Bobby loves and appreciates all the stages of childhood.
 However, I can remember him being afraid of the kids getting any older than five.
 Maybe it was the fear that we’d have rebellious teenagers, or being seen with mom and dad wouldn’t be “cool” as they got older.

-Now, our oldest is 13 and it has been great, but wow, it goes by fast.
+Now, we’ve got two teenagers and it has been great, but wow, it goes by fast.
 Bobby watches our perfect family explore and become little people as we shape and mold them into honest, noble kids.

 A.A.
 Milne created Winnie the Pooh for his son, Christopher Robin.
 Pooh was based on Robin’s teddy bear, Edward, a gift Christopher had received for his first birthday